MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 Virtual network peering is a non-transitive relationship between two virtual networks.
 If you require spokes to connect to each other, consider adding a separate peering connection between those spokes.

 However, suppose you have several spokes that need to connect with each other.
 In that case, you will run out of possible peering connections very quickly due to the limitation on the number of virtual network peerings per virtual network.
 (For more information, see [Networking limits](/azure/azure-subscription-service-limits#networking-limits).
-In this scenario, consider using user-defined routes (UDRs) to force traffic destined to a spoke to be sent to Azure Firewall or an NVA acting as a router at the hub.
+In this scenario, consider using user-defined routes (UDRs) to force traffic destined to a spoke to be sent to Azure Firewall or an network virtual appliance acting as a router at the hub.
 This will allow the spokes to connect to each other.

 You can also configure spokes to use the hub gateway to communicate with remote networks.
 To allow gateway traffic to flow from spoke to hub and connect to remote networks, you must: